YubicoLabs/yed-spoke-example/docs/docs/catalog.md

 Click on the **Continue to Default values button**

-In the dropdown select the **California** value.
+In the dropdown select the **California** option.

 Once this is complete press the **Insert question** button

-Next we'll do the country code.
+Next we'll add an input for the country code.
 Follow the steps below:

 1. Click the **Insert new question** button
 2. Change **Question type** to **Choice**